 Signs you should look beyond one conversation:

-- The role continues to expand, but there’s no change in resources, compensation, or leadership support.
+• The role keeps expanding, but there’s no change in resources, compensation, or leadership support.

-- You keep being blamed for delays that result from unclear ownership, unrealistic timelines, or missing coverage.
+• You keep being blamed for delays that come from unclear ownership, unrealistic timelines, or missing coverage.

-If you reach that point, you’re not “being difficult.”
-You’re noticing that sustainable performance requires structural alignment, not just better willpower.
+If you reach that point, you’re not being difficult.
+You’re recognizing that sustainable performance depends on structural alignment, not just better willpower.

 Closing: fairness that protects performance

 Acting your wage isn’t about doing less.
-It’s about doing the right amount of work, in the right scope, with clear communication—so your performance stays solid and your stress doesn’t become the unpaid staffing solution.
+It’s about doing the right amount of work, within the right scope, with clear communication, so your performance stays solid and your stress doesn’t turn into the unpaid staffing solution.